Gwen Hughes: Advocacy work

 Hughes has produced concerts for Atlanta Community Ministries ("One City, Many Voices," performers have included Cece Winans, Take 6, and Eddie from Ohio).
 She has traveled the world on behalf of music education and outreach, appearing in the slums of Nairobi, Kenya; at The George Washington Academy in Casablanca, Morocco; and at L’Eglise Reformee in Paris, France.
 She and her husband, Mike Hinton, were "Artists in Residence" at the former Georgia Music Hall of Fame, teaching the greatness of Georgia songwriters Johnny Mercer and Otis Redding.
 Her passion for music education led to her 2010 appointment as "Grammy Museum Ambassador" for The Atlanta Chapter of The Recording Academy.

 The 2016 limited "Native Land Tour" partnered with Usher Raymond's "Usher's New Look" organization, with proceeds from the shows going to support UNL's mission to help youth-at-risk graduate from high school, attend college, and achieve meaningful careers.
-She continues to serve on the Board of How Big is Your Dream?!
-Foundation.
+In the 2020s, Hughes has performed in benefits for Songs for Kids, Orchard Ministries, and Georgia Center for Child Advocacy.